Strategy Alignment

 The POW Framework gives middle managers a reliable structure for strategic translation:

 When middle managers have this framework and the confidence to use it, the strategy bottleneck opens.
 Strategic intent flows from the executive team through the middle and reaches frontline teams in a form they can act on.
+See how to turn strategic intent into daily decisions for what that translation looks like once it reaches the front line.

 The Practice Requirement